Contents

 Subcontractors must submit returns too but yearly.
 They are held accountable for submitting a self-assessment tax return not later than the conclusion of the annual fiscal period.

-For both contractors and labourers, there’s a way to free themselves from all these hassles.
-Notwithstanding their roles in CIS, they can always opt for tax professionals’ proficiency so they can direct more attention to matters regarding construction work instead of settling taxes.
-Our professionals can greatly lighten their commitments to the HMRC.
-We are just one call away to help.
+For both contractors and labourers, there is a way to free themselves from all these hassles.
+Notwithstanding their roles in CIS, they can always opt for tax advice so they can direct more attention to matters regarding construction work instead of settling taxes.
+Legend Financial is just one call away to help.

 Who Are Required to Register for CIS?

-One benchmark for CIS is that all construction work delivered to private householders isn’t really considered in the CIS.
-But when it’s a transaction among organizations, where the contractor has to get a labour force to help them achieve the task, then registration is vital.
+One benchmark for CIS is that all construction work delivered to private householders is not really considered in the CIS.
+But when it is a transaction among organisations, where the contractor has to get a labour force to help them achieve the task, then CIS registration is vital.

-CIS encompasses a wide range of projects, including repairs, site preparation, installation of various systems, building or demolition of structures, and more.
-Contractors should not attempt to start these projects until they have registered.
+CIS encompasses a wide range of construction work, for example repairs, site preparation, plant or system installations, building or demolition of structures, and more.
+Contractors must register before starting construction work.

-Nonetheless, even if an individual or business entity is not directly working on a project, they may be subject to CIS in certain circumstances.
-One example is when the regular yearly budget they grant to the construction industry exceeds £1 million in a three-year timeline.
+Nonetheless, even if an individual or business entity is not directly working on construction work, they must register for CIS in certain circumstances.
+One example is when their regular annual budget for construction work materials exceeds £1 million in a three-year timeline.

-Subcontractors register voluntarily.
-However, in the United Kingdom, subcontractors want to be bound by the plan because of its benefits.
+Those who work for a contractor register voluntarily.
+However, in the UK, almost everyone wants to be bound by the plan because of its benefits.

 - Reference from a previous employer